-- By 2020, Indonesia has pledged to double its palm oil production (Maulia, 2010), and expanding production 5 threatens remaining rainforest and peatland areas.
+By 2020, Indonesia has pledged to double its palm oil production (Maulia, 2010), and expanding production threatens remaining rainforest and peatland areas.
 Certification offers a path for low-carbon development of additional oil palm production, provided that certification standards are consistent with capabilities for routine satellite monitoring.
 RSPO certification has reduced but not eliminated forest loss and fire use on certified plantations.
-To realize the full potential of certification, requirements for RSPO certification must be updated to align environmental goals with objective measures of compliance, including industry commitments to a goal of zero deforestation.
-Such transparency would also provide more - 10 direct insight into the key mechanisms through which agricultural intensification and expansion contribute to feedbacks in the Earth system.
+To realize the full potential of certification, requirements for RSPO certification must be updated to align environmental goals with objective measures of compliance.
+Such transparency would also provide more direct insight into the key mechanisms through which agricultural intensification and expansion contribute to feedbacks in the Earth system.